WD-Leong/NLP-LUNA/README.md

 to perform inference using the trained model.

 ## Long Sequences
 To allow a person with modest compute resources cope with long sequences, `tf_ver2_gpt_luna_v1.py` was introduced.
 Using ideas from [Transformers are RNNs](https://arxiv.org/abs/2006.16236), the long sequences is divided into windows, each of size `window_len`, and the state of the prefix sums of the preceding window is fed into the next window.
+This maintains the training parallelism of Transformers across windows while making the different windows auto-regressive during training.

-Training proceeds by accumulating the gradients of the loss function on each window across all windows.
+Training then proceeds by accumulating the gradients of the loss function on each window across all windows.
+Inference is made more efficient by making the inference auto-regressive based on its preceding time step.
 Please note that the formulation has not been thoroughly checked to ensure that it is correct.

 To train the model, run
 ```